-Local Economic Development - Our LED Unit has been effective in its interaction LED Stakeholder engagements and SMME assistance.
+In Local Economic Development - Our LED Unit has been effective in its interaction LED Stakeholder engagements and SMME assistance.
 Our SMME's are benefiting from our SCM Policy provision of 15% SMME's Beneficiation in all our procurements.
-We have been providing SMME's Trainings and we will continue facilitation such trainings in the upcoming 2021/2022 Financial Year.
+We have been providing SMME's Trainings and we continue facilitating such trainings in the upcoming 2022/2022 Financial Year.